There are many changes afloat in your body right now.

 Can you get a piercing in early pregnancy?

-Sorry, mama, but this is the case at all stages of pregnancy.
+Sorry, mama, but it’s best to avoid piercings during all stages of pregnancy.

 During the first trimester of pregnancy, your baby is developing all of their major systems.